Director of National Intelligence: Website issues

-Declan McCullagh at News.com wrote on August 24, 2007, that the DNI site was configured to repel all search engines to index any page at DNI.gov.
+Declan McCullagh at News.com wrote on August 24, 2007, that the DNI site was configured to prevent search engines from indexing pages at DNI.gov.
 This effectively made the DNI website invisible to all search engines and in turn, any search queries.
-Ross Feinstein, Spokesman for the DNI, said that the cloaking was removed as of September 3, 2007.
-"We're not even sure how (the robots.txt file) got there" – but it was again somehow hidden the next day.
-On September 7, McCullagh reported that the DNI appeared to be open to web searches again.
+Ross Feinstein, Spokesman for the DNI, said this configuration was removed as of September 3, 2007.
+"We're not even sure how [the robots.txt file] got there."
+On September 7, McCullagh reported that the DNI appeared to be allowing search engine crawling again.

 Reform initiatives

 In September 2007, the Office of the DNI released "Intelligence Community 100 Day & 500 Day Plans for Integration & Collaboration".
 These plans include a series of initiatives designed to build the foundation for increased cooperation and reform of the U.S. Intelligence Community.

-Office of the Director of National Intelligence

-The Intelligence Reform and Terrorism Prevention Act of 2004 established the Office of the Director of National Intelligence (ODNI) as an independent agency to assist the DNI.
-The ODNI's goal is to effectively integrate foreign, military and domestic intelligence in defense of the homeland and of United States interests abroad.
-The ODNI has about 1,750 employees.
-Its headquarters are in McLean, Virginia.

-On March 23, 2007, DNI Mike McConnell announced organizational changes, which included: